CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Configuration files and startup procedure
 -----------------------------------------

-A "gateway_conf.json" file defines gateway configuration with several sections for radio configuration, local gateway option such as gateway ID, etc. One important field is the gateway ID which is composed of 8 bytes in hexadecimal notation.
+A `gateway_conf.json` file defines gateway configuration with several sections for radio configuration, local gateway option such as gateway ID, etc. One important field is the gateway ID which is composed of 8 bytes in hexadecimal notation.
 We use the last 5 bytes of the eth0 interface MAC address: "gateway_ID" : "00000027EBBEDA21".
-Both basic_config_gw.sh and config_gw.sh script can do it for you, see below.
+Both `basic_config_gw.sh` and `config_gw.sh` script can do it for you, see below.
 Starting from November 3rd, 2017, the gateway ID is recreated from the MAC address every time the Raspberry reboots.
 This is done in order to automatically have a valid gateway id when installing a new gateway with the provided SD card image.

-In gateway_conf.json, you can either specify the LoRa mode or the (bw,cr,sf) combination.
+In `gateway_conf.json`, you can either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.

-A "start_gw.py" Python script runs the gateway, using the gateway configuration file to launch the low-level gateway with appropriate parameters and to log all outputs from the post-processing stage.
-As start_gw.py simply reads the configuration file to launch lora_gateway and the post_processing_gw.py script, it is just a simpler way to run the gateway.
+A `start_gw.py` Python script runs the gateway, using the gateway configuration file to launch the low-level gateway with appropriate parameters and to log all outputs from the post-processing stage.
+As `start_gw.py` simply reads the configuration file to launch `lora_gateway` and the `post_processing_gw.py` script, it is just a simpler way to run the gateway.
 You can still use the corresponding command line.
 For instance, with the default configuration file:

 	> sudo python start_gw.py